 If you’re into Mexican deliciousness, El Catrin in the Distillery District is to die for.
 Such a perfect setting too.

 Heading out for the night?
 Get magical at the Harry Potter inspired bar the Lockhart.
 The bar boasts cocktails and tapas inspired by the wonderful book series Harry Potter.
 You’re going to want to get here early because the tiny place fills quickly.

 The best way to decide where to go for food/drinks it to open google maps and type in “restaurants near me.”
-You will have and endless choice of places to go.
+You will have an endless choice of places to go to.
 So just pick and go.